 3.5.2.
 The authority which has granted type approval may at any time verify the conformity control methods applied in each production facility.
 The normal frequency of these verifications shall be once every two years.

 3.5.3.
 In the case of non-replaceable filament light source(s) or light source module(s) equipped with non-replaceable filament light source(s), the applicant shall annex to the type approval documentation a report, acceptable to the Authority responsible for type approval that demonstrates compliance of these non-replaceable filament light source with the requirements as specified in paragraph 4.11 of IEC 60809, Edition 3.”

-Paragraph 3.6. to 3.9., renumber to 3.5. to 3.8.:
+Insert new paragraph 3.5. to read:

-“3.56.
-Penalties for non-conformity of production
+3.5.
+Conformity of production procedures

-3.56.1.
-The approval granted may be withdrawn if the requirements in this Regulation are not met;

-3.56.2.
-If a Contracting Party to the 1958 Agreement which applies this Regulation withdraws an approval it has previously granted, it shall forthwith so notify the other Contracting Parties applying this Regulation, by means of a communication form conforming to the model in Annex 1.

-3.67.
-Production definitively discontinued

-If the holder of the approval completely ceases to manufacture a lamp approved in accordance with this Regulation, he shall so inform the authority which granted the approval.
-Upon receiving the relevant communication, that authority shall inform thereof the other Contracting Parties to the 1958 Agreement applying this Regulation by means of a communication form conforming to the model in Annex 1.

-3.78.
-Names and addresses of Technical Services responsible for conducting approval tests, and of Type Approval Authorities

-The Contracting Parties to the 1958 Agreement which apply the Regulation shall communicate to the United Nations Secretariat the names and addresses of the Technical Services responsible for conducting approval tests and of the Type Approval Authorities which grant approval and to which forms certifying approval or extension or refusal or withdrawal of approval, or the definitive discontinuation of production issued in other countries, are to be sent.

-3.89.
-Remarks concerning colours and particular devices in the case of end-outline marker lamps and parking lamps

-The Contracting Parties to the 1958 Agreement to which this Regulation is annexed are not precluded by Article 3 of that Agreement from prohibiting, for lamps installed on vehicles registered by them, certain colours for which provision is made in this Regulation, or from prohibiting for all categories or for certain categories of vehicles registered by them stop lamps having only steady luminous intensity.”
+The conformity of production procedures shall comply with those set out in the 1958 Agreement, Schedule 1 (E/ECE/TRANS/505/Rev.3), with the requirements set forth in paragraph 6.

 Insert new paragraph 6:

 “6.
 Conformity of production

-The conformity of production procedures shall comply with those set out in the 1958 Agreement, Schedule 1 (E/ECE/TRANS/505/Rev.3), with the following requirements:

 6.1.
 Lamps shall be so manufactured as to conform to the type approved under this Regulation.
 The compliance with the requirements set forth in paragraphs 4. and 5. shall be verified as follows:

 6.1.1.
 The minimum requirements for conformity of production control procedures set forth in Annex 4 shall be complied with;